-In a few minutes, your LinkedIn profile could be enhanced significantly for better job search visibility and network friendliness.
+Your LinkedIn profile could be enhanced significantly in a few minutes for better job search visibility and network friendliness.

 By now, you probably know the basics.
 Correct?
-Let’s see… complete the profile entirely and make use of LinkedIn’s summary section.
+Let’s see… complete the profile and use LinkedIn’s summary section.

 LinkedIn 101 Video